Coach Dawn Staley earns Billie Jean King Leadership award - WHIZ News

 STALEY: It’s become more popular to hire a Black coach.
 But it’s a cycle — it’s at a place where it was maybe 10 years ago.
 The numbers are trending up but not nearly where it needs to be with having so many student-athletes that are Black.
 I’m not condemning anybody else, but if there are a certain number of Black student-athletes you’re coaching, I think they need to see someone who represents them.

 AP: Female coaches for women’s sports used to be the norm in the 1970s, at about 90%, before the NCAA took over governance of women’s sports in the 1980s.
 Now it’s only about 41%.
-How does the hiring make a difference?
+Who does the hiring can make a difference?

 STALEY: Absolutely.
 Let me just say no fault of any male AD because you hire who you know.
 The more people you know and the more diverse people you know, the more apt you’ll be informed enough to hire someone.